Ranjus-git-tech/Excel-Projects-/README.md

 Bar chart visualization

+9. Excel Shopping List Comparison

+This project analyzes shopping list costs across three different stores and visualizes the results using Excel.

+📌 Project Overview

+The project focuses on calculating and comparing the total costs of shopping lists across multiple stores.
+Two different shopping lists were used (Susan’s and Tim’s), and bar charts were created to show price differences.

+Steps Completed

+Calculated the total cost at each store for Susan’s list.

+Created a bar chart comparing the three stores (Walmart, Dollar Trap, and Office Repo).

+Copied Susan’s list into a new column and updated it to represent Tim’s shopping list.

+Adjusted item names and quantities for Tim.

+Created another bar chart comparing store prices for Tim.

+🛠️ Skills & Features Used

+Formulas: SUM, cell references

+Charts: Bar charts for store price comparison

+Data Management: Copying, pasting, and modifying lists

+Excel Basics: Formatting, alignment, organizing data

+📊 Results

+Generated total shopping costs for Susan and Tim at each store.

+Built visual comparisons for both lists across three stores.

 🚀 Upcoming Projects

 More Excel-based projects are coming soon as I continue practicing and expanding my portfolio.